What is Vendor Risk Management?

 Tip 1: Determine Which Risks You Care About

 Prior to assessing your vendors, it’s important to take a step back and think about which risks matter most to your organization.
-These risks can come in many forms and include:
+These risks can come in many forms and can include:

 - Strategic Risk (how does the vendor’s strategy align with yours?)